canalplus/rx-player/doc/api/loadVideo_options.md

 ```
 or under the form of the language string directly, in which case the ``"audioDescription"`` option is inferred to be false.

-Note that this option can also be set in the constructor.
-If both set in the constructor and for ``loadVideo``, the ``loadVideo`` option will be used.

 ### <a name="prop-defaultTextTrack"></a>defaultTextTrack